Acupuncture for Postpartum Depression

 At IMS, Dr. Lisanti will use many of the above mentioned resources as well as others such as clinical hypnosis, homeopathy and counseling to allow you to walk back on to the path of better health.
 At Integrative Med Solutions, we will design an acupuncture and naturopathic treatment program that works for you.
 In many cases, insurance covers portions of the acupuncture treatment.
 Allow us to support you to achieve optimal health.
 To make an appointment or find out more about how acupuncture and naturopathic medicine can benefit you, please call our office at 914.337.2980 or click here to schedule an online appointment.

-*Please Click Here to see a current list of In-Network Insurance Companies for Acupuncture that we participate with as well as insurance companies that commonly have Out-of-Network benefits.
-Please call 914.337.2980 or securely email firstname.lastname@example.org to verify your specific benefits.
+*Please CLICK HERE to see a current list of Insurance Companies that commonly carry acupuncture benefits for its members.
+Please call 914.337.2980 or securely email email@example.com to verify your specific benefits.
 If you are emailing, please include your full name, date of birth and insurance identification card number.